ShivamThakker/QuickServe/README.md

 -                  2. Frontend Styling
 -                  3. Frontend Layout and ideation
 -                  4. React map component added in the background with markation of location at cities we provide services for.
+-                  5. Styling change and addition of more functionalities to checkout page for confimation.
 - Shivam Thakker :
 -                  1. Backend Database
 -                  2. Backend codebase